sergioquadros/reproreseach_peer2/PA2_peerassesment.md

 ## **Results**

 Initially we point out that the most frequent events in the sixteen years were not the ones who caused more deaths, injuries and losses.
-Below table shows the absolute cumulative frequency in these years according to the types of events and we can compare the following figure:
+The next panel presents shows the relative frequency of the types of events at this period:

 ```r